renning22/shale/README.md

 Shale is aiming to bring cloud computing to Filecoin and make Storage Providers (SPs) directly compete with AWS, Google Cloud, etc..

-With Shale, SPs are able to get FILs by leasing/monetizing their computing devices (CPU/RAM/GPU servers) with access to their sealing data.
+With Shale, SPs are able to get FILs by leasing/monetizing their computing devices (CPU/RAM/GPU servers) with access to their sealed data.

 Shale is targeting on native high-performance computing such as AI/ML training/inference, usually against large/open datasets.
 Any traditional tasks are possible, such as C/C++ compiling, short-time web serving, general data-processing etc..